 Analysis: A cost benefit analysis was undertaken of the Judas Program by the KRBA in 2019 to assist in determining the direction of the program over the next 30 years.
 It was found that the program to date had generated a Benefit Cost Ratio (BCR) of 3.8 for every dollar spent on the program.
 It should be noted that the ratio was for the Judas Program, any management cull that controlled comparatively large numbers of animals in a relatively short period of time would be expected to generate a much better BCR.
-Specific examples of this include the two East Kimberley horse culls where the total number of donkeys culled represents only 26% of total number of horses culled but in a time span of 7.5 times longer.
+Specific example of this is the 2021-22 year where donkey culls numbers represented only 26% of total number of horses culled but in a time span of 7.5 times longer.

-On that basis it could be reasonably expected that the \$119,000 spent in this financial year on the donkey program provides a \$452,000 benefit to the pastoral industry and the \$24,000 spent on horse control would have generated a higher BCR ratio for the funding spent.
-This comes on top of the expected benefits to the numerous high value public environmental assets such as National Parks, Nationally Important Wetlands, Ramsar Sites and recognised Wild Rivers situated in the Kimberley that the cost benefit analysis was unable to take into account in its calculations.
+On that basis it could be reasonably expected that if the full \$155,000 in was spent in 2022-23 there would have been a \$589,000 benefit to the pastoral industry on top of the expected benefits to the numerous high value public environmental assets such as National Parks, Nationally Important Wetlands, Ramsar Sites and recognised Wild Rivers situated in the Kimberley that the cost benefit analysis was unable to take into account in its calculations.